networknext/next/cmd/tools/next/README.md

 To Enable a relay: `next relay enable [relay name]`

 The tool will SSH into the specified relay and start the relay service and set the state to enabled.
-If the service is already running the command will only update the state to enabled.
+If the service is already running the command will first disable the relay and then enable it.

 ### Disable